suvam0451/dhaaga/README.md

 Dhaaga is an indie side project I’ve been working on.

-It lets you use all your favourite SNS platforms from a single app!
+It lets you use and connect with your friends from various platforms using a single app!
 It also adds many useful features, tweaks and QoL improvements to make your SNS experience more fun 🥳 and pleasant ☕

 I'd love to hear about your experience with the app!
 Come say hi~ 🤗